webexpress-framework/WebExpress/docs/development_guide.md

 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

 **WebExpress** consists of several program libraries, which serve as the basis for **WebExpress** projects.
 The `WebExpress.WebCore.dll` program library provides basic functions for creating content and additional functions such as logging.
-The `WebExpress.UI.dll` and `WebExpress.WebApp.dll` packages provide controls and templates that facilitate the development of (business) applications. `WebExpress.WebIndex.dll` provides full-text indexing.
-The `WebExpress.exe` program library represents the application that takes control of the individual functions and components.
-The `WebExpress.exe` program library is generic and can be replaced by its own program library.
+The `WebExpress.WebUI.dll` and `WebExpress.WebApp.dll` packages provide controls and templates that facilitate the development of (business) applications. `WebExpress.WebIndex.dll` provides full-text indexing.
+The `WebExpress.exe` executable represents the application that takes control of the individual functions and components.
+The `WebExpress.exe` executable is generic and can be replaced by its own host application.

 ```
 ╔WebExpress.exe════════════════════════════════════════════════════════════════════════╗